Lester Crown: Awards

 Crown received the Golden Plate Award of the American Academy of Achievement in 1989.
 He was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the State's highest honor) by the Governor of Illinois in 1999 in the area of Business and Social Service.
 Crown, alongside his wife, received the Blessed are the Peacemakers Award from Catholic Theological Union in 2012.

 Personal life

-In 1950, he married Renée Schine.
+In 1950, he married Renée Schine at the Waldorf Astoria.
 His wife is the sister of producer G. David Schine and daughter of theater and hotel magnate, Junius Myer Schine.
-They have seven children: A. Steven Crown, James Crown, Patricia Crown, Susan Crown Kunkler, Daniel Crown, Sara Crown Star, and Janet Crown.
+They have seven children: A. Steven Crown, James Crown, Patricia Crown, Susan Crown Kunkler, Daniel Crown, Sara Crown Star, and Janet Crown Peterson.

-Their son James is the President of Henry Crown & Co.
-A daughter, Janet, is founder and former owner of Burn 60 Fitness Studios.
+Their son James (1953–2023) succeeded him as the President and Chairman of Henry Crown & Co.
+A daughter, Janet, is founder and owner of Burn 60 Fitness Studios and is divorced from celebrity trainer Gunnar Peterson.
 Among his seven children are board members of several major cultural institutions.
 Another daughter, Susan, is chairwoman of the Shoah Foundation.
 Together the family's net worth exceeds ten billion dollars, as of December 2020.